service-mocker/service-mocker/README.md

 [![Build Status](https://saucelabs.com/browser-matrix/Service_Mocker.svg)](https://saucelabs.com/u/Service_Mocker)

 Service Mocker is an API mocking framework for frontend developers.
-With the power of [service workers](https://w3c.github.io/ServiceWorker/), we can easily set up mocking services without any real servers.
+With the power of [service workers](https://w3c.github.io/ServiceWorker/), we can easily set up mocking services **without any real servers**.
 It sets developers free from intricate workflows, complex documentations and endless proxies from server to server.

 > Q: Is Service Worker ready?
 >